Turkey Hill Minit Markets: History

 In early February 2018, Kroger announced it had reached an agreement to sell Turkey Hill Minit Markets and its entire convenience-store portfolio to EG Group, forming the basis of EG America.
 The sale was finalized on April 20, 2018.
 The following year, EG America purchased Columbus, Ohio-based Certified Oil, leading to Turkey Hill's Columbus area locations to be marketed together with Certified.
 EG America's purchase of Cumberland Farms shortly afterwards allowed Turkey Hill and all of EG America to sell Cumberland Farms-branded coffee products.

 On January 27, 2020, Burger King opened a location inside a Turkey Hill store in Cumru Township, Pennsylvania.
 This marks the beginning of a plan by EG Group to add fast food franchises at several Turkey Hill locations in order to update food service offerings, including Sbarro at its Midwestern locations.

 Branding changes

 In 2004, the stores adopted the current signage, featuring a stylized map of the contiguous United States.
 EG America's Kwik Shop, Loaf 'N Jug, Quik Stop, and Tom Thumb brands all use the same logo and font, which originated with Kroger.

-In popular culture

-In The Office Season 5 episode "Weight Loss," a Turkey Hill advertisement is seen in the background when Jim proposes to Pam.
-This is one of many Easter eggs throughout the show that serve to remind viewers that The Office is set in Pennsylvania.

-A Turkey Hill market is featured in the 2021 novel, "Black-Haired Boy" where a character, Kody Kurtz, works as a cashier at a fictional location in Berks County, Pennsylvania.